CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 BUILD SUCCESSFUL in 21s
 ```

-The sink connection is defined in the [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml) file,
+The sink connection is defined in the [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml) file
 and can be found at `./main-app/build/tmp/test-data/sink-ds` after running the command.
 The above example is writing
 data to the Connection from a [BigQuery Sample table](https://cloud.google.com/bigquery/public-data#sample_tables).